fabian-jr/Analysis-of-Recipes/README.md

 For a baseline model, three features were utilized from the orignal data frames.
 Minutes (quantitive), n_ingredients (# of ingredients; quantitive), and rating (ordinal, but still uses numbers).
 There was no encoding done, although rating is ordinal, becuase we are working with linear regression encoding was not explicity needed.
 With these three features, the model perfomed relatively poorly.
 The test set R^2 score was only 0.02 and the MSE was very high at 290,161.90.
 This suggests that the model does not map the variance effecively at all.
 The training sets and test sets both have a high MSE, so we are severly underfiting the test and training data alike.
 Much to be improved
 # Final Model
 Thankfully, the final model drastically improved compared to the baseline version.
 The model was improved by adding additional features: sugar, total_fat, protein, and carbohydrates, which directly relate to the calorie content of recipes, so these features are much more likely to relate to total calories.
 A GridSearchCV was used to tune hyperparameters for the Lasso regression model, exploring options for regularization strength (alpha), maximum iterations (max_iter), and tolerance (tol).
 As previously mentioned, Lasso Regression was utilized to shrink the lesser features coeffiecents to smaller numbers, allowing for the prevelent features to have more infulence and limit over fitting.
 The best hyperparameters identified were alpha=0.0001, max_iter=1000, and tol=0.001, resulting in the final model perfoming very well: Test Set MSE: 1836.07 and R²: 0.99.
 This is a substantial improvement over the baseline model, which had an MSE of 290,161.90 and an R² of 0.02.
 By adding the new, relevent features, we experienced drastic improvment in the prediction model.
+<iframe
+src = "keys/p15.html"
+width = "900"
+height = "700"
+frameborder = "0"
+></iframe>
+Listed above, we have the residual plot of our final prediction model.
+Becuase resdiuals represent the absolute value of the difference between actual value and the predicted value, the lower the residual the better the prediction.
+As seen in the graph, many points have a low residual value and most points appear to have a residual near zero, indicating a promsing prediction of the calories.